caiks/WBOT02/README.md

 ```
 Compared to *model* 13, the kurtosis has turned positive, suggesting fatter tails.
 There is also a large negative hyper-skew, which suggests that the overall longer mean is partly at the expense of more very short paths.

-Qualitatively, the path length image appears to have sharpened constrasts -
+Qualitatively, the path length image appears to have sharpened contrasts -

 ![contour001_015_length](images/contour001_015_length.png)